HISTORY OF EDUCATION IN PASCO COUNTY

 Apparently, in 1961 junior high students began attending school in the red brick building at Grand Boulevard and Gulf Drive, and the name Gulf Junior High School was adopted.

-A Nov.
-27, 1965, newspaper article mentioned that David “Hap” Clark was principal of Gulf Junior High School.
+Newspaper articles on Nov.
+27, 1965, and Feb.
+28, 1966, mentioned that David “Hap” Clark was principal of Gulf Junior High School.
 During the 1965-66 school year, Gulf Junior High School was headquartered in the red brick building which later became Schwettman Education Center.

 On July 19, 1968, the St. Petersburg Times identified W. R. Durden as principal of Gulf Junior-Senior High School.